Aebel-Shajan/Quantum-Circuits/ReadMe.md

-# Quantum Computing Simulation Project
+# Quantum Circuit Simulation Project

 This project simulates basic quantum computing operations using a C++ framework.
 It includes representations of quantum gates, quantum circuits, and matrices